 I always use Stretch-Tite plastic wrap, because it is thicker, holds up to heat, and does not cling to itself.
 I have tried many brands, and none compare to this one.
 You can get it at many grocery stores (Publix carries it) as well as Costco.
 Costco sells huge rolls if you have room to store one that big!

 The purpose of the plastic wrap is to seal the crockpot to prevent moisture from escaping.
-If you want to have a fluid soap that you can swirl, retaining water is
+If you want to have a fluid soap that you can swirl when hot processing, retaining water is

 important vital.
 Some soapmakers use a damp towel and place it under the lid, which helps retain water.
 However, you need to open the lid to check on your hot process soap during the cook, and doing so with a damp towel will allow the water/steam to escape.
 That is why the plastic wrap is great: you can watch the soap cook, and even check the temperature with an infrared thermometer without letting any water escape!